alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 This post covers how to perform this search.

-## Order of the tests

-In this case, the order is important, as the failed test suite (presumably) comes from a shared state set by a previous test.

 ## Mathematical formulation

 Let ``T`` be a list of tests: ``i1, i2, ..., in, F, j1, j2, ..., jm``